OzanSahin92/MtPlus/README.md

 # Repository Description/General Info

+* notebooks/ contains all jupyter lab notebooks of this repository
+* src/ contains all .py files of this repository
+* output/ contains the plotted maps and different outputs of the notebooks and the .py files
 * CalculateExtremeEventTimeSeries.py takes the slp data and calculates extreme event time series based on the 5th percentile of slp in the months of november, december, january, february and march seperately
 * ES_numba.py measures the event synchronization of the extreme event time series in parallel via mpi4py
 * ES_numba.py is written to run on a high performance cluster with the script SlurmParallelES.sh using the workload manager SLURM